Have you seen the phrase ‘orientation tour’ and wondered what this coach trip terminology actually means?

 It seems clear that they have been doing this as a matter of cost saving.
 Logistically it can also be quite challenging to sort out local guides, confirm all their details, and sort out with them where the tour needs to go and what you need to see.
 Each local guide has a different way of doing things which can also be challenging for a Tour Manager to deal with.

 No tour is generally the same when you use a local guide in the same way that each Tour Manager is different.
 I have worked with my fair share of local guides who weren’t great and I have even sent some of them home.

-That said a local guide is generally a local expert, able to give much more in depth information into a place, museum or an area.
-Often they will have personal experience and stories to add into their tour which I think always helps.
+That said a local guide is generally a local expert, able to give much more in-depth information about a place, museum, or area.
+Often they will have personal experiences and stories to add to their tour which I think always helps.

 A good local guide can help you see a place in a new way and having done tours to the same places with different guides I have really noticed all these differences and learned a great deal accordingly.